-During a recent trip to Bristol in the South West of the UK, I had the honour of being hosted by the Bristol Harbour Hotel.
-There are so many things to see and do in Bristol, it’s hard to know where to start.
+During one of my trips to Bristol in the South West of the UK, I had the honour of being hosted by the Bristol Harbour Hotel.
+There are so many things to see in Bristol, it’s hard to know where to start.
 As a West-Country girl myself, I tend not to think of exploring in my own backyard, as it were.
 But the longer I travel and stay abroad, the more I see my own country and culture through different eyes, and appreciate it, almost as a tourist would.
 A tourist in my own country!

 Bristol stands as a shining example of one of the UK’s most forward-thinking, innovative and dynamic small cities.

-I certainly enjoyed my time there – so let’s take a wander around Bristol and see what Life Beyond Borders liked about it.
+I certainly enjoyed my time there – so let’s take a wander around and have a look at the things to see in Bristol.

 It goes without saying that Bristol is probably world-famous for its street art.
 After all, Bristol is the home of Banksy, the international renowned street artist.
 Visit Bristol – the city’s regional tourism board – had kindly left a press kit and Media Pass in my room at the Bristol Harbour Hotel, and included in this was a Street Art map so I could go on a self-guided tour.